ForrestMcIntyre/scraper/README.md

 # Project: SCRAPE
-Project: SCRAPE is a scraper application using javascript on both the client as well as the server.
+Project: SCRAPE is a scraper application using JavaScript on both the client as well as the server.

 ## Set Up (Local)
 1. Install [Node](https://nodejs.org/)